 Chalkboards are so popular amongst restaurants.
 It’s the little board that stands outside of all restaurants, listing favorites and special items.
 Often the designs have been creatively crafted to attract more attention.
 Now you can too, with a unique template that can be used to plaster over an actual chalkboard that you use for your restaurant.
-If writing and drawing with hand is not your strong point, just go digital and use this PSD template.
+If writing and drawing with hand is not your strong point, just go digital and use this PSD mockup.

 Premium Restaurant Menu Templates

 Restaurant templates are some of the most downloaded free PSD files on graphic design websites.
 We couldn’t ignore the high demand and popularity, and decided it was our time to find and curate the best works of art in this category.
 Looking back at what we were able to put together, we feel there are a lot of great choices to choose from, for both fast food restaurants and those of elegant quality.
 But we want to take it a step further.
 We want to ensure that your restaurant and its menu gets the best treatment possible.
 We want to talk more about a couple of menu template choices from a premium marketplace.